poshAJ/PoshToolbox/docs/New-Exception.md

 ## DESCRIPTION

-The `New-Exception` cmdlet creates an ErrorRecord object for an exception with the specified message.
+The `New-Exception` function creates an ErrorRecord object for an exception with the specified message.

 ## EXAMPLES